corner bg image top bg image

 Education Resources Information Center

-A primary site for conducting searches into the vast compendium of published educational research.
-Timely access to free, full text materials is much improved but a rather unproductive turn in the research method 'paradigm wars' may limit search breadth and, io ipso, efficacy; e.g., qualitative research is apparently no longer considered sufficiently 'scientific' for inclusion in the ERIC® database.*
+A primary site for conducting searches into the large compendium of published educational research.
+Timely access to free, full text materials is much improved but a rather unproductive turn in the research method 'paradigm wars' may limit search breadth and, eo ipso, efficacy; e.g., it has been reported that some forms of qualitative research are no longer considered sufficiently 'scientific' for inclusion in the ERIC® database.*

-*A major reorganization of ERIC ordered by the federal Department of Education (DoE) ended support of ERIC clearinghouses and associated services as of December, 2003.
-Access to abstracts of all research through 2003 is currently still possible using searcheric.org but pre-1993 documents must be ordered from the original publisher because the DoE terminated Educational Document Reproduction Service (EDRS) in September, 2004.
+*A major reorganization of ERIC ordered by President Bush's Department of Education (DoE) ended support of ERIC clearinghouses and associated services as of December, 2003.
+Older documents must be ordered from the original publisher because the DoE also terminated Educational Document Reproduction Service (EDRS) in September, 2004.